-The engine, designed to calculate and print out tables of numbers for use in navigation, insurance, and astronomy, is an important artifact in computer history.
-Babbage is considered to be the father of the modern computer, and his Difference Engine and Analytical Machine are among the forerunners of the modern electronic computer.
-The film provides a rare opportunity to view the Difference Engine in action.
+A rare, live-action, and close-up study of the only existing Babbage Difference Engine, a machine designed in the first quarter of the 19th-Century by English inventor and mathematician, Charles Babbage.
+The engine, designed to calculate and print-out tables of numbers for use in navigation, insurance, and astronomy, is considered an important artifact in this history of computing.
+Babbage is considered to be the father of the modern computer, and the Difference Engine and Analytical Machine are forerunners of the computer.
+The music is :”Alamaine” and “The Scot’s March” performed by Carl Dolmetsch and the Dolmetsch Quartet.